 Bacterial pneumonia is lung infection that can cause mild to severe illness in people of all ages.
 Streptococcus pneumonia is the most common type of bacterial infections.

-Not only are HIV-positive people more likely to develop bacterial pneumonia as a result of one of these infections, they are also more likely to experience recurrent pneumonia.
+People living with HIV are more likely to develop bacterial pneumonia and they are also more likely to experience recurrent pneumonia.
 People with CD4 counts below 100, and those whose bacterial infection has spread beyond the lungs, are at increased risk of death from bacterial pneumonia.

 What are the symptoms, and how is it diagnosed?

 Symptoms of bacterial pneumonia include chills, shivering, and chest pain.
 Fever, rapid breathing, rapid heart rate, and wheezing are other signs of bacterial pneumonia.

 A diagnosis of bacterial pneumonia depends mostly on the results of chest x-rays, blood tests (especially those looking for the bacteria and measuring white blood cell counts), and examination of sputum (phlegm) samples.